handsontable/handsontable/docs/next/guides/cell-types/checkbox-cell-type.md

 ## Checkbox template

-If you want use other values than `true` and `false`, you have to provide this information using `checkedTemplate` and `uncheckedTemplate`.
-Handsontable will then update your data using appropriate template.
+If you want to use values other than `true` and `false`, you have to provide this information using `checkedTemplate` and `uncheckedTemplate`.
+Handsontable will then update your data using the appropriate template.

 ::: example #example2
 ```js